Skip to content

 It’s a great mixed media book where I can draw without any problems.
 The pencil marks erase fine without issues (I use the no-dust eraser I mentioned above).

 This is an excellent paper pad.
 Although the paper is very thick and suitable for painting, it’s also smooth for drawing with a pencil.
 It’s a win-win.
-I got these notebooks in a set of three.
-They’re affordable and can be great sketchbooks.

 Paper stumps

 When I discovered these, my mind was blown.
 Before finding out about paper stumps, I used to blend my pencil with my fingers.
-Well, that resulted in frustration and dirty fingers smudging the pencil back on the paper.

 Paper stumps are a life savior.
 They’re used for blending pencil drawings and they do an amazing job.

 They’re made of paper and are sharpened so they look like a pencil and you can get them in various sizes.
-This comes in handy because you can then shade and blend even the smallest areas and the largest, too.

 You sharpen them with special sharpeners, or with a knife as my husband does for me (him being very handy).

-OPTIONAL drawing tools
+Optional drawing tools

-The following drawing tools are optional and not necessary in order to produce amazing drawings, especially if you’re a beginner.
 But I wanted to list them so you can see what else is out there, in case you’re super curious and want to try something new and exciting.

 Colored pencils

-Colored pencils are great drawing tools because you can add color even before you begin painting your drawing.
 Also, when you draw with a colored pencil, you know you can’t erase it (not completely, anyway), and this gives you the freedom to make mistakes and to accept them.
 It makes you keep drawing without focusing on erasing all the time.

 Graphite sticks

 This is not my favorite tool, but it can give amazing and interesting results if you’re into trying it out.
-It’s not as messy as charcoal and you can use it for sketching and shading, among others.

 Due to their shape, you can create thick and thin lines, hard edges, or soft shadings.